mholling/nswtopo/README.markdown

 The software can be downloaded from [github](https://github.com/mholling/nswtopo).
 It is best to download from the latest [tagged version](https://github.com/mholling/nswtopo/tags) as this should be stable.
 You only need to download the script itself, `nswtopo.rb`.
 Download by clicking the 'ZIP' button, or simply copying and pasting the script out of your browser.
 More experienced users can install the [git](http://git-scm.com/) command and clone the entire repository with `git clone https://github.com/mholling/nswtopo.git`; update to the latest code at any time with `git pull` from within the `nswtopo` directory.

 You will first need to create a directory for the map you are building.
-Running the script will result in a various image files being downloaded, so a directory is needed to contain them.
+Running the script will result in a various image and data files being downloaded, so a directory is needed to contain them.

 Most likely, you will also want to create a map configuration file called `nswtopo.cfg` in order to customise your map.
 (This format of this file is [YAML](http://en.wikipedia.org/wiki/YAML), though you don't really need to know this.)
 This is a simple text file and can be edited with Notepad or whatever text editor you use.
 Save this file in your map directory as `nswtopo.cfg` (be sure not to use `nswtopo.cfg.txt` by mistake).